Foundation Year (Year 0):

 Due to the nature of the programme, practical labs and workshops are key to developing students’ technical understanding and abilities, underpinned by solid theoretical foundations.
 Students are expected to further develop their knowledge and understanding through directed self-study and independent learning time -- in additional to the timetabled delivery -- so as to develop a professional portfolio of project work as they move into graduate employment, for example through blogging and on GitHub.

-Students are supported academic and pastorally by the Programme Team, led by the Programme Director and supported by Year Tutors.
-Their work is supported by the Personal Tutor team within the School, who provide a point of contact for general academic and pastoral issues.
-The Department has an active Student Computing Society, an official Students’ Union society, as well as a BCS Student Chapter, providing a wide range of events, activities and field trips throughout the academic year.
+Students are supported academic and pastorally by the Programme Team, led by the Programme Director.
+Each student is appointed a Personal Tutor from within the School, who provide a point of contact for general academic and pastoral issues.
+The Department has an active Student Computing Society and an official Students’ Union society, which provide a wide range of events, activities and field trips throughout the academic year.

 Employability & Careers